Peru - The Salkantay Trek - Our experience and tips for hiking to Machu Picchu

 The Experience

 You can see their website or the brochures below, which do an excellent job of laying out the day by day itinerary and expectations, but it can be modified at times due to weather and safety.
-One note on the brochures is that the amount were were advised to tip the porters by our guide was significantly more than what is says on the brochure (not sure if that is typical).
+One note on the brochures is that the amount we were advised to tip the porters by our guide was significantly more than what is says on the brochure (not sure if that is typical).
 Alpaca has been doing this for some time and seems to have the itineraries carefully planned out for the best experience.
 We went to several very popular sites and they had the timing just right so that we had them all to ourselves, and I think that makes all the difference.

 Salkantay